rayct/rayct/README.md

 "We cannot solve our problems with the same thinking we used when we created them."\
   ― Albert Einstein

-"Awakening, self-realization, and seeing into one’s own being – these are synonymous."\
-  ― Bruce Lee

 </br>

 ---